great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 - Create a new topic on the [GX Cloud Discourse forum](https://discourse.greatexpectations.io/c/cloud-support/17).
 - Post a message in the [GX Cloud Slack community channel](https://greatexpectationstalk.slack.com/archives/C051D941XAL).

-### GX OSS support
+## GX OSS support

 Use one of the following methods to request support:

 - Post a message in the [GX Slack community channel](https://greatexpectationstalk.slack.com/archives/CUTCNHN82).
 - Open an issue in the [GX GitHub repository](https://github.com/great-expectations/great_expectations) when you encounter a bug.

 ## How to effectively get support

+Strategies to ensure your questions get resolved quicly.

 ### Try solving your issue first